 Expenses in connection with an assignment may be deductible from ordinary taxable income, provided the expatriate continues to work for the same employer.
 If an employer reimburses business related moving expenses that are supported by vouchers, the reimbursement is not taxable.

-For 2017, certain approved expenses regarding household services may be deducted.
-The deduction is capped at DKK 6,000 (2017) per individual.
-Additionally, a deduction for the use of craftsmen may be applicable.
-The deduction is capped at DKK 12,000 (2017) per person.
-Politicians are currently (December 2017) discussing whether to extend the same or similar rules to apply also for the income year 2018.
+For 2018, certain approved expenses regarding household services may be deducted.
+The deduction is capped at DKK 6,000 (2018) per individual.
+Additionally, a deduction for the use of craftsmen for certain types of services may be applicable.
+The deduction is capped at DKK 12,000 (2018) per person.

 A married assignee whose spouse remains in the home country may be eligible for a double-household deduction if the conditions are met.
 The deduction amounts to DKK 400 per week or actual expenses with the proper documentation.